641n/641n.github.io/index.md

 Markdown is much simpler than HTML.
 To learn more about Markdown, check this [cheat sheet](https://www.markdownguide.org/cheat-sheet/).

+### Static Site Generators

+Static Site Generators are generally faster than Dynamic Sites, hence their popularity.
+GitHub pages make use of the [Jekyll](https://jamstack.org/generators/jekyll/) Static Site Generator but there are other available generators on the Web.
+Check this [list](https://jamstack.org/generators/) of popular Static Site Generators.

+This is my [other site](http://sirgain.droppages.com/) that was created using [DropPages](https://droppages.com/), a Static Site Generator for Dropbox.

 ### Multiple pages in GitHub Pages

 In order to add additional pages that matches your theme you need to do some tinkering.
 Check out [this page](https://phuston.github.io/patrickandfrantonarethebestninjas/howto) to learn how to create multiple pages in GitHub.
 Alternatively, you can create additional repositories with individual pages and link all of them.

-### Static Site Generators

-Static Site Generators are generally faster than Dynamic Sites, hence there popularity.
-GitHub pages make use of the [Jekyll](https://jamstack.org/generators/jekyll/) Static Site Generator but there are other available generators on the Web.
-Check this [list](https://jamstack.org/generators/) of popular Static Site Generators.

-This is my [other site](http://sirgain.droppages.com/) that was created using [DropPages](https://droppages.com/), a Static Site Generator for Dropbox.

 ### Custom Theme